Average MBA Graduate Salary in Australia for Indian Students

 1. Location

 Location is a significant factor in determining your MBA salary in Australia.
-Just as the price of a house varies between neighbourhoods, salaries differ across cities.
+Just as the price of a house varies between neighborhoods, salaries differ across cities.
 More essential business hubs like Sydney and Melbourne offer higher pay due to the concentration of multinational companies and industries.

 Here’s a look at the top 5 locations in Australia and the average earnings you can expect to earn there.